brayniverse/laravel-redirect-helper/README.md

 ### Setting status code

 Optionally, you can pass a third argument to `Route::redirect()` which will set the status code when redirecting.
+If you do not specify a status code, the package will use `301` as the status code.

 ```php
 Route::redirect('/contact_us', '/contact', 302);